Vercel picks up $40 million to advance React framework

 It’s also unclear to what degree providers of content delivery networks (CDNs) that currently factor in the deployment of web applications will respond to the rise of startups that make it easier to build these applications.
 They may opt to build their implementations of open source frameworks or acquire a vendor such as Vercel.

-Regardless of the path chosen, it’s clear the rate of innovation enabled by platforms that focus on the development of frontend applications is accelerating.
+Regardless of the path chosen, it’s clear the rate of innovation enabled by platforms that focus on the development of front-end applications is accelerating.
 The issue now isn’t so much whether to embrace React frameworks for building these applications as it is to what degree and how soon.